radiegtya/meteoris2/README.md

 **METEORIS ARE THE SOLUTION :)**

 ###WHAT'S INSIDE METEORIS?
 Meteoris used standard, usefull, robust and stable for meteor js like Iron Router and Collection2.
+Want to quickly understand what's inside Meteoris?
+Here is the simple demo about how does Meteoris works http://meteoris.meteor.com

 **Here are List of packages which Meteoris used:**
 - meteor-platform            1.0.2  Include a standard set of Meteor packages i...